thisdot/starter.dev/starters/express-typescript-typeorm-postgres/README.md

 - `cd` into your project directory and run `npm install`.
 - Make sure you have docker & docker-compose installed on your machine
 - Create a `.env` file and copy the contents of `.env.example` into it.
+- Run `npm run infrastructure:start` to start the database and the redis instances
-- Run `npm run dev` to start the development server and infrastructure.
+- Run `npm run dev` to start the development server.
-- Open your browser to `http://localhost:3000` to see the included example code running.
+- Open your browser to `http://localhost:3333/health` to see the API running.

 ### Manual